-A group of professional bonsai gardeners from Tokyo immigrated to this land after the Great Kanto Earthquake in 1923, in search of spacious land, fresh air and ater suitable for making bonsai.
+A group of professional bonsai gardeners from Tokyo immigrated to Saitama after the Great Kanto Earthquake in 1923, in search of spacious land, fresh air, and water suitable for creating bonsai.
 Omiya Bonsai Village was established in 1925.
 The photo was taken in the 1940s.

 Upon its founding, the village had four residence requirements:

 2. Agreeing to open their gardens to the public

 4. The use of hedges as live fencing

 The tranquil scenery of Omiya Bonsai Village has been preserved since the time it was established.